-In your garden, under trees at the edge of your property, or along shaded areas of your house — it’s time to grow mushrooms at home with Wine Caps!
+In your garden, under trees at the edge of your property, or along shaded areas of your house — it’s time to grow mushrooms at home with the wine cap mushroom!

 Do you like mushrooms?
 Do you buy them at the store and think they are a little too expensive?

-Jump into summer and add fun guys in your garden with Wine Caps!
+Jump into summer and add fun guys in your garden with the wine cap mushroom!

-Stropharia rugosannulata, also called Wine Cap, Garden Giant, or King/Queen Stropharia, is the easiest mushroom to grow if you’re thinking about growing mushrooms at home in your garden.
-It looks like a portabella mushroom with a burgundy cap and purple gills, with a texture and taste like asparagus!
+Stropharia rugosannulata, also called wine cap, garden giant, or King/Queen Stropharia, is the easiest mushroom to grow if you’re thinking about growing mushrooms at home in your garden.
+It looks like a portabello mushroom with a burgundy cap and purple gills, with a texture and taste like asparagus!
 Cut off the cap and grill it up just like a burger, bake them in the oven, or sauté with lemon juice, asparagus and chopped onions,garlic and almonds.